Precision Bounds on Continuous-Variable State Tomography using Classical Shadows: Applications

 in which we interpret $A \,\lambda^{(n)}_r\,\N{\Bar{T}_r} (\alpha,\alpha^*)$ as a \textit{PNR shadow} sampled from the probability distribution

 with parameters \(0\leq n\leq N-1\) and \(\alpha \in\cal A\).

 The eigenvalues $\lambda^{(n)}_r$ exhibit different behaviours for different values of $r$, and in Appx.~\ref{Appx_PNR} we analyze how many samples are required for density matrix estimation in each case.
 We obtain quartic scaling with \(N\) at \(r=0\), up to logarithmic corrections, and unfavorable exponential scaling for all other \(0<|r|<1\).
-In the favorable case, the minimum number of samples is
+In the favorable case, the upper bound on the minimum number of samples is

-beating our theoretical estimates for homodyne shadows. \\Therefore, we see that $T$-operators at $r=0$ have a favorable sample complexity scaling and can be used as a tomographic method to estimate an unknown state.
+beating our theoretical estimates for homodyne shadows.
+Therefore, we see that $T$-operators at $r=0$ have a favorable sample complexity scaling and can be used as a tomographic method to estimate an unknown state.
+The matrix elements of the $T$-operator in the Fock basis are equal to the matrix elements of the displacement operator up to a phase

+which can be used to efficiently compute the classical shadows.
 Moreover, the case of $r=0$ can also be realized via photon-parity measurement tomography~\cite{Lutterbach97,Bertet02,Vlastakis13,Wang16}, providing another experimental technique to realize these shadows.

 It is worth noting that in the limit $r=-1$, \(\Bar{T}_r(\alpha,\alpha^*)=T_{-r}(\alpha,\alpha^*)\) becomes a projector onto the coherent state $|\alpha\rangle$, making the measurement protocol equivalent to what is known as heterodyne measurement, achieved using a similar setup as homodyne measurement~\cite{Cives_Esclop_2000}.
 The basis expansion is given in terms of the Q-function $Q(\alpha) =\frac{1}{\pi} \langle{\alpha}|\rho|{\alpha}\rangle$.
 However, the sample complexity upper bound diverges in this case.
 It is possible to avoid this divergence by taking a limit $r \to -1$ as the number of samples increases.
 Unfortunately, this method only achieves an upper bound that is exponential in $N$ because, as noted above, for any $0<|r| <1$, our sample complexity upper bound diverges exponentially in $N$ (see Appx. \ref{Appx_PNR}).